kevhwa/encrypted-email-system/README.md

 ## Testing

-There are few test scripts configured...
+Test scripts for the four client executables can be found within the `tests/` directory.

-After running `make install-basic ...` start the server (this will start both server instances, on both ports):
+To run the tests, install the system using `make install-basic` and start the server (this will start both server instances, on both ports):
 ```
-$ ./bin/start_server.sh
+$ ./bin/start_server.sh tree  # tree is the name of the message system
 ```

-Then you can then run tests via:
+In a new terminal window, then you can then run tests via the following commands, issued from the project root.
+Please run them in order:
 ```
-$ ./tests/test_certificate_creation.sh
+$ ./tests/test_certificate_creation.sh tree # tests getcert and changepw
+$ ./tests/test_recvmsg.sh tree
-$ ./tests/send_msg.sh
+$ ./tests/test_sendmsg.sh tree
 ```